List of historical markers of the Philippines in Zamboanga Peninsula

 This list of historical markers installed by the National Historical Commission of the Philippines (NHCP) in Zamboanga Peninsula (Region IX) is an annotated list of people, places, or events in the region that have been commemorated by cast-iron plaques issued by the said commission.
 The plaques themselves are permanent signs installed in publicly visible locations on buildings, monuments, or in special locations.

 While many Cultural Properties have historical markers installed, not all places marked with historical markers are designated into one of the particular categories of Cultural Properties.

-This article lists thirty-one (31) markers from the Zamboanga Region, including six (6) that are part of the Quincentennial historical markers series.
+This article lists 31 markers from the Zamboanga Region, including six (6) that are part of the Quincentennial historical markers series.

 Basilan

-This article lists one (1) marker from Isabela in the Province of Basilan.
+This table lists one marker from Isabela in the province of Basilan.
 The rest of the island province is part of Bangsamoro.